aimansharma-gg/AQI-Report-Data-Analysis-/README.md

 AQI_stats.csv: Used for maximum and percentile AQI analysis.

 🧮 SQL Queries (Sample Insights)
-⚠️ Note: Column names in the SQL queries assume you have renamed them in your DB to be SQL-friendly.
+⚠️ Note: Column names in the SQL queries were changed to make it easier to handle in an SQL environment.

-Make sure to align column names between your CSV and SQL environment (e.g., Days with AQI → Days_Collected, etc.)

 ✅ Future Improvements
 Automate the SQL column renaming via Python.